What They Don’t Tell You About Car Accidents

 Insurance Companies Are Not Your Friend

 Too many people put their complete trust into insurance companies after an accident, but don’t forget that they are still entities that want to make a profit.
 Their primary goal is not to support victims of accidents, in fact, they may go to great lengths to avoid paying a victim fairly based on their injuries, property damages, and other losses.
 After you notify your own insurance about the accident, you will be contacted by an insurance adjuster.
-Until you have spoken with your lawyer, like a car accident lawyer Anaheim, CA victims depend on at Glotzer & Leib, LLP, do not provide a recorded statement or answer any of their questions.
+Until you have spoken with your lawyer, like a car accident attorney victims depend on at Glotzer & Leib, LLP, do not provide a recorded statement or answer any of their questions.
 It is the job of an insurance adjuster to value your claim, and they may use your words against you to make it seem like you weren’t that injured.
 No matter how friendly they seem, insurance companies and insurance adjusters are not on your side.

 Avoid Social Media Use Until Your Claim Is Closed

 Do not make the mistake of going on social media right after the accident to discuss what happened.
 Your profile may be set to private, but it doesn’t really matter, because nothing on the web is private nowadays.
 We often use social media to update friends and family about what’s going on in our lives, and we may feel inclined to talk about the accident.
 As your lawyer would probably suggest, refrain from all social media use until your accident claim has been closed.
 You never know who is watching or who could somehow find access to your posts.
 If you are seen doing something that contradicts your injury claims, that can work against you and may result in a claim denial entirely.
 Watch out for your own best interests by keeping the auto accident to yourself until your lawyer has achieved a settlement amount for you, and your claim is closed.